Transcultural Encounters: Literature, Empire, Ethnicity

 Module description

-This module introduces you to texts representing encounters between Europe and its ‘others’, and to debates on the politics of those encounters and their consequences.
-We will examine how writers have engaged with experiences of empire, slavery, migration and exile in a range of potential historical contexts, from the early middle ages to the present day.
-We will ask: what emerges at the cross-cultural currents of migration, occupation and trade; what is the relationship between place and identity, and how are cultural politics and literary forms shaped by empire?
-The course covers key concepts in relation to transcultural encounter: diaspora, race, orientalism, subalterneity and origin stories.
+In this module we introduce you to texts representing encounters between Europe and its ‘others’, and to debates on the politics of those encounters and their consequences.
+We will examine how writers have engaged with experiences of empire, slavery, migration and exile in a range of potential historical contexts, from the early Middle Ages to the present day, and ask:

-- Cultural and political reverberations of the break-up of Empire
+- Cultural and political reverberations of the break-up of empire

 - Exploration of the political and cultural economy of transcultural encounters between Europe and ‘others’